FAQ - Concrete bench tops

 Are the benches reinforced?

-Yes, we use either steel reinforcing or glass fibres in all of our benches but there are other options such as GRFC (Glass Reinforced Fibre Concrete)
+Yes, we use either glass fibre reinforcing or steel in all of our benches but there are other options such as GRFC (Glass Reinforced Fibre Concrete) which can mean a thinner, lighter and stronger bench.

 What sort of sealer do you use?